akshay090703/zenofy-task-2/README.md

 - JavaMailSender (for sending emails)
 - JSON Web Tokens (JWT) for authentication
 - Lombok (for reducing boilerplate code)
-- JUnit and Mockito (for unit testing)
+- JUnit and Spring Boot (for unit testing)

 ## Project Structure